indimail/indimail-virtualdomains/.github/README-indimail.md

 ## Using control file relayclients

 IP addresses of clients allowed to relay mail through this host.
 Each address should be followed by a colon and an (optional) string that should be appended to each incoming recipient address, just as with the **RELAYCLIENT** environment variable.
 Nearly always, the optional string should be null.
-The filename can be overriden by the environment variable **RELAYCLIENTS**.
+The filename can be overridden by the environment variable **RELAYCLIENTS**.
 Addresses in relayclients may be wildcarded (2nd line in the example below):

     192.168.0.1: